untrustedmodders/untrustedmodders.github.io/content/developing/language-modules/marshalling/_index.en.md

 	plugify::Function function(jitRuntime);

-	// Define the method and function pointers plugify::IMethod method;  // Assume this is properly initialized from plugify core void* func = /* function pointer to be used or any other data */;
+	// Define the method and function pointers plugify::MethodRef method;  // Assume this is properly initialized from plugify core void* func = /* function pointer to be used or any other data */;

 	// Generate the JIT function (C Calling Convention)